Poor Workplace Relationships

 - Resistance to change and conflicts arising from differing perspectives or approaches

-- Employer's discouraging union activity.
+- Employer's discouraging union activity

-- Inappropriate behaviours between workers because of alack of fairness and equity in dealing with organisational issues or where performance issues are not managed properly.
+- Inappropriate behaviours between workers because of a lack of fairness and equity in dealing with organisational issues or where performance issues are not managed properly

+Proactive steps must be taken as early as possible to prevent or reduce interactions that may become harmful.
 When managing the risks of poor workplace relationships, employers must be proactive and implement control strategies which prevent risks from occurring or minimise their impact if they do occur.
 Employers must identify and eliminate or minimise psychosocial risks so far as is reasonably practicable.
 How long (duration), how often (frequency) and how significantly (severity) workers are exposed to psychosocial hazards impacts the level of risks.

 Examples of control measures and risk management strategies include: